korgeron/PythonWithHTML/README.md

 About dict_storage.py:

     1. This file stores chat data in a dictionary opposed to a database.

-This is only for basic learning purposes.
+    (NOTES) This is only for basic learning purposes.